The former winner of the BBC One series is replacing Claude Littner who cannot take part in the series because of medical reasons.

 "I was saddened by the circumstances which led to getting the call from Lord Sugar, but having been on the show myself, I know the hard work that goes into it – so I didn’t take the decision lightly.
 I wish Claude the very best as he recovers."

-The next series of The Apprentice is expected to begin 2022.
+The next series of The Apprentice started in January 2022.